 - How long does your site take to load?
 Use GTMetrix to find out for FREE.
 If it takes more than 4-5 seconds to load your site, fix that!
 A long load time will hinder your ranking.

 - Do you have engaging content like images and videos?
 Plain text is not enough to grab most people’s attention

 Remember, your HVAC SEO strategy should be based on thorough research and analysis of your competition.
 The above checklist isn’t the ONLY thing you should be using, but should guide you in the right direction to what you should be looking out for.

 #4 NAP Consistency, Google Maps Optimization, and Local Listings

 Consistent name, address, and phone (NAP) throughout the web is one of the most crucial components of ranking higher in Google, especially for Google Maps / Google Local.

-Make sure your Google My Business listing is displaying the right name, address and phone number.
-If your company is Bill’s Heating and Cooling, but on other directories you have Bill’s Heating and Air Conditioning, it can cause confusion to search engines.
-Make sure you choose one name, one address (if you have multiple locations that’s another story), and one phone number to list.
-Make sure it is as consistent as can be, copy and paste the exact address everywhere.
+Make sure your Google My Business listing is displaying the right name, address, and phone number.
+If your company is Bill’s Heating and Cooling, but on other directories, you have Bill’s Heating and Air Conditioning, it can cause confusion to search engines.
+Make sure you choose one name, one address (if you have multiple locations, that’s another story), and one phone number of listing.
+Make sure it is as consistent as can be; copy and paste the exact address everywhere.
 If you use 33 Elm St don’t use 33 Elm Street as any inconsistency will prevent maximum results.

 Get as many citations as possible.
 A citation is simply a business listing on a site.
-For HVAC companies you should be on Yelp, Home Advisor, Yahoo Local, Google, Bing Local, to name a few.
+For HVAC companies, you should be on Yelp, Home Advisor, Yahoo Local, Google, and Bing Local, to name a few.
 The more, the better!